 Assembly Biosciences's shares were split on a 1:5 basis on 14 July 2014.
 So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Assembly Biosciences shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Assembly Biosciences shares which in turn could have impacted Assembly Biosciences's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Assembly Biosciences's is 1.203.
-This would suggest that Assembly Biosciences's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Assembly Biosciences's is 0.4306.
+This would suggest that Assembly Biosciences's shares are less volatile than average (for this exchange).

 Assembly Biosciences, Inc. operates as a clinical-stage biotechnology company in the United States.
 The company develops oral therapeutic candidates for the treatment of hepatitis B virus (HBV) infection and novel class of oral synthetic live biotherapeutic candidates to treat disorders associated with the microbiome.
 It is involved in the development of core inhibitors that inhibit the functional activities of HBV core protein at various points in the viral lifecycle.
 The company's microbiome program consists of an integrated platform that includes the disease-targeted strain isolation, identification, characterization, and selection process for strain purification and growth under current good manufacturing practice conditions; and a licensed patented delivery system, GEMICEL, which allows for targeted oral delivery of live biologic and conventional therapies to the lower gastrointestinal tract.
 Its product candidates include ABI-H0731 that is in Phase 2a clinical trials for the treatment of HBV; ABI-H2158, which is in Phase 1a/1b dose-ranging clinical study in the HBV-cure program; and ABI-H3733 that is in preclinical studies for the treatment of HBV.
 In addition, the company engages in the development of product candidates for various disease indications, such as Crohn's disease, irritable bowel syndrome, immune-mediated and metabolic disorders, and oncology by using its microbiome platform.
-It has a collaboration agreement with Allergan Pharmaceuticals International Limited for the development and commercialization of various microbiome gastrointestinal programs.
+It has a collaboration agreement with Allergan Pharmaceuticals International Limited for the development and commercialization of various microbiome gastrointestinal programs; and a collaboration and option agreement with Door Pharmaceuticals, LLC focused on the development of a hepatitis B virus core protein modulators.
 The company was formerly known as Ventrus Biosciences, Inc. and changed its name to Assembly Biosciences, Inc. in June 2014.
 Assembly Biosciences, Inc. was founded in 2005 and is headquartered in South San Francisco, California.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.